AstroGD/discord-accept-rules-bot/README.md

 To start the Bot you need [NodeJS](https://nodejs.org/en/download/current/) installed on your Device.
 Then open a command prompt in the folder, you've installed the Mainframe to and type `npm install`.
 This will install all required dependencies that are needed to run the bot.
 This may take a while depending on the speed of your server's internet connection and performance.

+**NodeJS 12 or higher is required for this bot to work!**

 After the installation is finished type `npm start` in the same location; the Bot should now start.
 After finishing the initialization you can type `help` and press enter to get a list of available commands.

 #### Note: you don't need to install the dependencies every time you want to run the bot.
-This step is only required once before your first use.
+This step is only required once before your first use and after you update your bot.

 ### verifyMessageFields